-In your comments on the draft decision you consider that the request of the study is unjustified since valid read-across data is vailable, and that "an updated read-across justification according to the requirements of the read across assessment framework will be submited."
-However, as explained in the Appendix General consideration, your adaptation according to Annex XI, Section 1.5 is for the moment rejected.
+In your comments on the draft decision you consider that "requested mutagenity studies is considered to be unjustified, because read-across data for each requested study is available, even some information gaps might be included.
+Therefore an updated read-across justification according to the requirements of the read across assessment framework will be submited.".
+However, as explained in the Appendix General consideration, your adaptation according to Annex XI, Section 1.5 is rejected for the time being.
 Your updated dossier will be evaluated after the deadline of this decision.

-Your dossier contains insufficient data for an in vitro gene mutation study in bacteria (section 1 of Appendix A), and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study which are rejected for the reasons provided in section 1 of Appendix A and in the Appendix General considerations.
+Your dossier contains an adaptation for an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study, which are rejected for the reasons provided in the Appendix on General considerations.